'Know your numbers' for a healthy heart

 Your Heart Health is central to overall good health – it’s responsible for just about everything that gives your body life – from the transportation of vital oxygen to the success of your immune system.

 Embracing a healthy lifestyle at any age can prevent heart disease and lower your risk for a heart attack or stroke – so being active and eating nutritionally balanced foods are two ways in which you can take care of your heart.
-Another is by monitoring and managing your blood pressure on a regular basis.

 What is blood pressure?